telefonicaid/fiware-cloto/README.rst

 Introduction
 ============

-This is the code repository for **FIWARE Policy Manager GE - Cloto**, a server that provides an API-REST to create rules associated to servers, subscribe servers to Context Broker to get information about resources consumption of that servers and launch actions described in rules when conditions are given.
+This is the code repository for **FIWARE Policy Manager GE - Cloto**, a server that provides a REST API to create rules associated to servers, subscribe servers to Context Broker to get information about resources consumption of those servers and launch actions described in rules when conditions are met.

 This project is part of FIWARE_.
 Check also the `FIWARE Catalogue entry for Policy Manager`__